 ERP → Camera | Order specifications, quality standards | Automated inspection criteria |

-This bidirectional flow ensures your systems stay synchronized without manual intervention, reducing errors and boosting response times.
+This bidirectional flow keeps your systems synchronized without manual intervention, reducing errors and boosting response times.

 Minimizing disruption during deployment